Z-Gort/influx-app/README.md

 **Influx App!**

 To setup:
-1. "docker compose up build" in root directory
+1. "docker compose up --build" in root directory
 2. [For IOS only] "cd myapp/ios", then "pod install"
 3. In myapp directory, "npm run ios" or "npm run android"